 Simply because they were there, tracks evolved from being there, without specific purpose, to being used to carry very valuable metadata.

-5 responses to “How Tracks evolved from function to Metadata”
+5 replies on “How Tracks evolved from function to Metadata”

 I got in several debates on the COW about this very subject.
 Traditionalists talk about tracks as if they were invented for primarily for organizing media roles in the timeline.
 Video tracks were created for hierarchical compositing, and audio tracks being assigned “roles” like you laid out above has always been the workaround for not having any other way to group audio within a timeline.
 Explicit roles are better than implicit ones.